ballerina-platform/module-ballerinax-twilio/twilio/Package.md

 ## Getting started

-1. Refer https://ballerina.io/learn/getting-started/ to download and install Ballerina.
+1. Refer the [Getting Started](https://ballerina.io/learn/getting-started/) guide to download and install Ballerina.

 2. To use Twilio endpoint, you need to provide the following:

        - Account SId